saltyorg/docs/docs/sandbox/apps/archivebox.md

 5. Enter username, email, and password
 6. Load URL and test login

 By default, your new installation has a publicly accessible web index, snapshots, and archive addition access.
-You may not want this for a host of security reasons, so it's recommended to review the [ArchiveBox Security Overview](https://docs.archivebox.io/en/latest/Security-Overview.html){: .header-icons target=_blank rel="noopener noreferrer" } and tailoring these settings to your preference when setting up.
+You may not want this for a host of security reasons, so it's recommended to review the [ArchiveBox Security Overview](https://docs.archivebox.io/en/latest/Security-Overview.html){: .header-icons } and tailoring these settings to your preference when setting up.